 - Through discussion and dialogue, encourage students to honestly, realistically, and thoroughly REFLECT on their values/ beliefs and critically think about the way their behavior can be an accurate reflection of their values.

-- Embody and carry out the mission of the Zags Help Zags program.
+- Embody and carry out the mission of the Zags Help Zags program, which empowers the Gonzaga community to promote well-being and to take action in preventing physical, mental, and emotional harm.